vtex/vtex-courses/courses/store-block/steps/08_react-apollo/en.md

 ## Release Date Query

-1. First, create a folder `react/queries` and add a `productReleaseDate.graphql` file to it that will contain the _query_ to be made.
+1. First, create a folder in your Countdown app, `react/queries` and add a `productReleaseDate.graphql` file to it that will contain the _query_ to be made.
 In particular, this _query_ will receive a term, which will be **the product slug to be retrieved at the launch date**.
 It will call the _resolver_ `product`, already available through the`vtex.search-graphql` app, and we will retrieve only the field we need.

    ```graphql
    query productReleaseDate($slug: String) {